 - ½ cup oil

 - Cut and remove the avocado stone.
-According to this article in the Independent – Lots of people cut their hands whilst cutting the avocado and removing the stone.
-So cut round the stone and remove the stone by scooping round it with a spoon.
-The stone can be slippery so be careful if you are thinking of stabbing it with a knife.
+According to this article in the Independent – Lots of people ( Meryl Streep being one) cut their hands whilst cutting the avocados to remove the stone.
+Just google Avocado hand and read about such injuries!!
+Here is a link to how to cut an avocado safely.
+Safely cut the avocado and remove the stone by scooping round it with a spoon.
+The stone can be slippery so be careful and don’t think of stabbing it with a knife.
 Remove any of the dark spots in the pulp and mash it using a fork or potato mash.

-2. Once mashed – add the minced garlic, salt, turmeric and chili powder.
+2. Once mashed – add the minced garlic, salt, turmeric and chilli powder.

 3. Now add the flour and one teaspoon of oil.
 Mix the ingredients to form a dough.
 I didn’t need to add any water.
 If your dough is too dry, add a couple of tablespoons of water to the dough.

-4. Once formed, keep the dough in the fridge for at least an hour.
+4. Once formed, rest the dough in the fridge for at least an hour.
 Then remove and divide the dough in 10-11 balls depending on big you want to make your parathas.

 5. Using some dusting powder roll out the paratha one at a time.
 Like my heart shaped paratha?